Item 14: Understand lifetimes

 ) -> Option<&'a [u8]> {

-Interestingly, the compiler suggested a different alternative: having both inputs to the function use the same lifetime 'a'.
-For example, a function where this combination of lifetimes might make sense is:
+Interestingly, the compiler suggested a different alternative: having both inputs to the function use the same lifetime 'a.
+For example, the following is a function where this combination of lifetimes might make sense:

 pub fn smaller<'a>(left: &'a Item, right: &'a Item) -> &'a Item {

-This appears to imply that the two input lifetimes are the "same", but the scare quotes (here and above) are included to signify that that's not quite what's going on.
+This appears to imply that the two input lifetimes are the "same", but the scare quotes (here and previously) are included to signify that that's not quite what's going on.

 When there are two input lifetimes 'a that are the "same", that just means that the output lifetime has to be contained within the lifetimes of both of the inputs: